scsx/ActorsAgeInMovies/README.md

 Movie with no release date (Embattled): https://api.themoviedb.org/3/movie/592643

-Actor deceased at film production (not posthumous release, archive footage used instead, meaning that age during movie may be unknwon, multivalue or impossible to assess):
+Actor deceased at film production (not posthumous release, archive footage used instead, meaning that age during movie may be unknwon or multivalue):
 ID: 152 (Jim Morrison)
 ID: 3663 (Jerry Lewis)